cloudera/github-jira-gateway/README.md

 ** And a way to update the config afterwards.
 * Add some historical information/reporting on what was done when that can be accessed through the UI.
+* Make sure that the IncomingCommit controller returns JSON whenever it's called on the save method, even if it throws an exception somewhere along the line.
+* Move GatewayConfig from the DB to a config groovy file, with a service providing read/write - a la Asgard.